divDyn/r-package/README.md

 # Change log

+## [0.5.0] - 2018.08.14
+### Added
+- bug fix that made R crash randomly
+- subsampling trial functions (subtrialCR, subtrialOXW, subtrialSQS) and cleaned help files for 'subsample()'
+- multiple bin entry support for 'ranges()'
+- proper Description in description file

+### Changed
+- the functions 'plotTS()' and 'fadLad()' were renamed to 'tsplot()' and 'fadlad()' for easier typing.
+- stratkeys and the corresponding keys updated to v0.9.1
+- the sampstat() function no longer outputs empty variables when the argument columns are set to NULL

+### Deleted
+- the exact method implementation for SQS as it was incorrect and slow.
+The 'inexact' method was confirmed by the iNEXT package.

 ## [0.4.2] - 2018.07.24
 ### Added
 - the ranges() function to plot occurrence data and stratigraphic ranges over time (see examples)